whash123/Covid_Vaccinations_Analysis/README.md

 # Covid Vaccinations Analysis

 This is a Python project analyzing and visualizing the current progress for the Covid vaccination rollout across the world.
-You can find the link to the dataset here, which is updated each day to include more vaccination data:
+You can find the link to the dataset here, which is updated each day to include more data:
 [Covid data](https://www.kaggle.com/gpreda/covid-world-vaccination-progress)

 Note I performed this analysis on vaccination data up until 3/13/21 so things obviously could have changed since then!